rodneyosodo/africastalking-eris-devkit-playground/arduino/servo-motor.md

 ## PROCEDURE

 Before you can use the servo motor, you’ll need to use the Servo library.
-It is will written.
+It is well written.

 ![](https://i.imgur.com/n7N7OPA.png)